 - A jail sentence;

-- Years in the Department of Corrections (Felonies only);
+- A sentence to the Department of Corrections (Felonies only);

 - Anger management classes;